Virginia Lt. Gov. Fairfax's accuser goes public, hires Christine Blasey Ford's legal team

 Breaking News Emails

-Vanessa Tyson, an associate professor of politics at Scripps College in California who is currently on leave, accused Fairfax of sexual assault that she says took place 15 years ago in a hotel room at the 2004 Democratic National Convention in Boston.
+Vanessa Tyson, an associate professor of politics at Scripps College in California who is currently on leave, has accused Fairfax of sexual assault in a hotel room at the 2004 Democratic National Convention in Boston.

-A source close to Tyson's legal team provided NBC News with permission to identify her.
+A source close to Tyson's legal team gave NBC News permission to identify her.

-Fairfax has said the encounter was consensual and that he was being "smeared" by an allegation.
+Fairfax has said that the encounter was consensual and that he was being "smeared" by the allegation.

 Virginia Lt.
 Gov. calls sex assault claim an 'uncorroborated smear'Feb.
 4, 201901:36

-The allegation against Fairfax has come under the spotlight as Democratic Virginia Gov. Ralph Northam faces calls to resign from prominent Democrats after a photo from his page of a 1984 medical school yearbook showed a person in Ku Klux Klan robes and another wearing a blackface costume.
+The allegation against Fairfax has come under the spotlight as Virginia Gov. Ralph Northam faces calls to resign from fellow Democrats after a photo from his page in a 1984 medical school yearbook showed a man in a Ku Klux Klan robe and another in blackface.

-Northam, who has resisted the calls to resign and said he needs more time to decide, said Saturday he was not either person in the photo although he admitted the day before that it was him in the picture.
+Northam, who has resisted calls to resign and said he needs more time to decide, said Saturday that he was not in the photo although he had admitted the day before that one of the men was him.

 Fairfax, 39, is next in line for the governorship if Northam steps down.
 On Sunday night, a far-right blog called Big League Politics — the same outlet that originally published Northam's 1984 yearbook — reported on the alleged sexual assault.